Homemade Tuna Melts

 Let it refrigerate for at least an hour before making the melts.

-Another simple trick is instead of spreading the butter on the bread, I just put the butter in the pan to melt.
+Another simple trick is instead of spreading the butter on the bread, I just put the butter in the pan or griddle to melt.

 Then lay the bread flat and they basically butter themselves.